MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ### -DisabledEmailAddressTemplates
-!!!
-Exchange Server 2010

-The DisabledEmailAddressTemplates parameter specifies the proxy addresses that are included in an e-mail address policy and are disabled.
-It takes multiple values as a comma-delimited list.

-!!!
-Exchange Server 2013

-The DisabledEmailAddressTemplates parameter specifies the proxy addresses included in an email address policy and are disabled.
-It takes multiple values as a comma-delimited list.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The DisabledEmailAddressTemplates parameter specifies the proxy email addresses templates that are included in an email address policy, but aren't used to configure the email addresses of recipients.